 Virt slow-clapped and laughed.
-“Top notch policing from Corral’s finest, as usual.”
+“Top notch policing from Correl’s finest, as usual.”

-“This is out of order”, stated Drake, indignantly, glaring at Mac whilst nursing a significant sized bruise above one eye.
+“This is out of order”, stated Drake, indignantly, glaring at Mac whilst nursing a significant bruise above one cheek.

 Sat on the bare wooden bench, in battered fatigues, Roberta Skyhunter stared past Virt at the window.
 Her short black hair escaped a faded medic company cap, stopping above her distant blue eyes.
-She looked Virt up and down.
+She shifted over, looking Virt up and down.

-On the bench next to her, a pale thin man stared blankly at the door.
+On the bench next to her, their final companion, a pale thin man, stared blankly at the door.
 Nondescript, and shabbily dressed, with a large gash on his forehead, Bernard had the air of someone slightly concussed.